astronomer/astro-docs/enterprise/v0.23/03_install/01_aws/01_install-aws-standard.md

 This command will generate a report.
 If the `X509v3 Subject Alternative Name` section of this report includes either a single `*.BASEDOMAIN` wildcard domain or the subdomains listed at the beginning of Step 4, then the certificate creation was successful.

+Depending on your organization, you may receive either a globally trusted certificate or a certificate from a private CA. The certificate from your private CA may include a domain certificate, a root certificate, and/or intermediate certificates, all of which need to be in proper certificate order.
+To verify certificate order, follow the guidelines below.

 #### Verify certificate order (private CA only)

-Depending on your organization, you may receive either a globally trusted certificate or a certificate from a private CA. The certificate from your private CA may include a domain certificate, a root certificate, and/or intermediate certificates, all of which need to be in proper certificate order.

 To confirm that your certificate has the proper certificate order, first run the following command using the `openssl` CLI: